 Where is your favorite place to photograph in Utah?

-While I love photographing the dry, red rock, and desert areas, northern Utah is also beautiful.
+While I love photographing the dry, red rock, and desert areas, the landscapes of northern Utah are also beautiful.
 It’s where you get more of a mountainous, alpine experience.
 Shooting always depends on the time of year, but overall, I like southern Utah best.

 What is your photography process?
 Do you rely on any specific gear?

-It’s a nice juxtaposition when a landscape has movement in it.
+It’s a nice juxtaposition when landscapes like those in Utah have movement in them.
 I like to take long-exposure photos that incorporate light.
 That effect is dependent on the shutter speed of the camera — the slower it is, the more light is captured, creating light trails from moving cars or clouds shifting through the sky.

 To take those photos, I typically shoot in low light environments, when the sun is setting.
 However, you can also use neutral density filters that cover your camera lens and reduce the amount of light that makes it to your lens, so you can capture a similar effect during the daytime without overexposing your image.